timsutton/brigadier/README.md

 It was originally designed to be run as post-imaging step for Boot Camp deployments to Macs, but as it requires network connectivity, a network driver must be already available on the system.
 (See Caveats below)

+## Important (!) note on support for Brigadier

+Brigadier has produced less-than-great results with some combinations of driver packages and hardware models in recent versions of Boot Camp 5, and now with Boot Camp 6.
+Some people have confirmed issues with Boot Camp 6 and Windows 7 in general, so these may not be entirely Brigadier's fault.
+Some examination of the Boot Camp `setup.exe` indicates to me that this executable performs several tasks and sets up some environment for the eventual execution of `BootCamp.msi`, which we're not always able to get with Brigadier's simple invocation of `msiexec` to install the MSI directly.

+I'm far from knowledgable enough about Windows internals to understand how to be able to perform a fully-automated version of whatever setup.exe actually does (besides eventually run `msiexec /i /qr` on the MSI).
+For example, [this PR](https://github.com/timsutton/brigadier/pull/14) suggests that better results can be achieved by using different "quiet" options to `msiexec`, but a disassembly of `setup.exe` shows that it is actually executing `/qr`, as does the code in the current master branch.
+This kind of question is one I don't feel I have enough knowledge to attempt an answer.

+There have been strange issues I've experienced a couple of years ago as well.
+For example, a single driver installer (Intel chipset-related) that pops up a series of WinRAR SFX errors due to it attempting to sequentially execute all of the driver's localization files (which aren't even executable).
+Simply clicking through these dialogs eventually causes the installation to continue, but until that happens the process is blocked.
+This error doesn't happen when a user manually runs `setup.exe`, but why I do not understand.

+While I maintain some hope to be able to resolve these issues, my environment's use case for dual-boot labs is shrinking and so it's difficult to justify the time required to spend further researching these issues.
+If anyone who is knowledgeable about reversing `setup.exe`-like installer wrappers and MSI installers, and Windows systems administration in general, is interested in tackling the currently-somewhat-broken support for silent installs of Boot Camp drivers in this tool, I'd love some help!
+There are several installer properties in `BootCamp.msi` that may be of some help with this issue as well.

 ## Usage

 Run brigadier with no options to download and unpack the ESD that applies to this model, to the current working directory.
 On OS X, the ESD is kept in a .dmg format for easy burning to a disc; on Windows, the driver files are extracted.